 In recent years, Congress has considered reductions in Medicare reimbursement levels for drugs administered by physicians.
-CMS, the agency that administers the Medicare and Medicaid programs, has authority to revise reimbursement rates and to implement coverage restrictions for some drugs.
+The Centers for Medicare & Medicaid Services (CMS), the agency that administers the Medicare and Medicaid programs, has authority to revise reimbursement rates and to implement coverage restrictions.
 Cost reduction initiatives and changes in coverage implemented through legislation or regulation could decrease utilization of and reimbursement for any approved products, which in turn would affect the price we can receive for those products.
-While Medicare regulations apply only to drug benefits for Medicare beneficiaries, private payors often follow Medicare coverage policy and payment limitations in setting their own reimbursement rates.
-Therefore, any reduction in reimbursement that results from federal legislation or regulation may result in a similar reduction in payments from private payors.
+Any reduction in reimbursement from Medicare and other government programs may result in a similar reduction in payment from commercial payers.
+The implementation of cost containment measures or other healthcare reforms may prevent us from being able to generate revenue, attain profitability, or commercialize our products.